Amsterdam is a fun city, the place has so much more to offer!

 🛥️ Take a Boat Ride

-You can also join in a boat ride to explore the channels.
+You can also join in a boat ride to explore the canals.

 Elderly people and families with kids most commonly plan a boat ride when in Amsterdam.